Deep03/Calculator/README.md

 ## Prerequisites

-Python 3.x installed on your system.
-Tkinter library included in your Python installation.
+Use requirements.txt to find the dependancies.
+If python 3.x installed on your system, then Tkinter library is already included in your Python installation.
 If not, install Homebrew from [https://brew.sh/], and try `brew install python-tk`

 ## How to Run